kameryn1811/Bandcamp-Downloader/README.md

 **Installation**

 1. Download [BandcampDownloader.exe](https://github.com/kameryn1811/Bandcamp-Downloader/releases/tag/Launcher_v1.2.0) and run it! (everything else is automatic)
-2. Profit!
-**Note:** You may see a Windows Defender SmartScreen Warning, see below for more information.
+2. **Note:** You may see a Windows Defender SmartScreen Warning, see below for more information.
 3. What it Does:
    - Downloads the latest `bandcamp_dl_gui.py` script from GitHub and Launches it
    - Check for updates on startup